Column: The value of studying voting

 Great teachers help students understand both past and current controversies.
 Some teachers encourage youngsters to get involved in campaigns of their choice to gain an inside view.

-Singer suggests the Zinn Education Project as a good source of information about voting issues and the 15th Amendment: https://bit.ly/2I4Pq7r.
+Singer suggests the Zinn Education Project as a good source of information about voting issues and the 15th Amendment: bit.Ly/2I4Pq7r.

 Fine teachers like Tom Kearney understand the value of helping students study voting.
 It’s a great way to understand America’s progress and challenges.